toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 and conditionally authenticate login requests with Toopher.

 ## Adding Toopher to the UI
-In this example, we will add Toopher to the bottom of the user settings page.
-We'll start by creating a partial view template (`_toopher.html.erb`):
+In this example, we added Toopher to the bottom of the user settings page using a partial view template (`_toopher.html.erb`):

 ``` rhtml
 <h3>Toopher</h3>